 Each report has three sections: Report Options, Results Summary, and Results Details.
 Under Report Options, provide drop-down menus that control the domain of the report results according to SCSEP entity (see next paragraph).
 Also, display two checkboxes called “Show Results Summary” and “Show Results Details”.
 When the report is run, display the Results Summary section only when the former checkbox is checked, and display the Results Details section only when the latter checkbox is checked.
 Specifications on what the Results Summary and Results Details sections should include are provided for each report below in the “Specifications for Displayed Data Elements” section.

-Each report must be available by grantee, sub-grantee, .
+Each report must be available by grantee, sub-grantee, and state for national grantees.
 Display drop-down menus at the top of the report page that let the user select the grantee and sub-grantee.
 (The sub-grantee drop-down should be limited to just those subs under whichever grantee they select in the first drop-down.)
 Some reports allow users to select multiple sub-grantees by holding the Ctrl button and highlighting the desired sub-grantees.
-(Reports with this functionality are listed in Appendix B)If a grantee- level report is run, group the records first by sub-grantee in ascending order of sub-grantee name, and show the sub-grantee name at the beginning of each grouping.
+(Reports with this functionality are listed in Appendix B)If a grantee- or state-level report is run, group the records first by sub-grantee in ascending order of sub-grantee name, and show the sub-grantee name at the beginning of each grouping.

 Each report displays the report date in the top right corner of the screen below the U.S. Department of Labor in the following format: MM/DD/YYYY.
 Below the report date, the date and time of the last successful completion of the Business Intelligence Process is displayed in the following format: MM/DD/YYYY HH:MM:SS, and labeled “Latest Refresh”.

-Unless otherwise specified, each report should only consider records that are associated with the grantee, sub-grantee, for which the report was run, when making its calculations.
+Unless otherwise specified, each report should only consider records that are associated with the grantee, sub-grantee, and state for which the report was run, when making its calculations.

 At the top of each report, display in bold its name formatted as “[Group]: [Report]”, e.g.,